ryan-mcclue/ryan-mcclue/src/perf.md

 Due to ILP, if structure algorithm correctly, can afford to pay cost of unaligned loads as computation is bottleneck So, if have very little computation, might see this penalty.
 So, generally if have more compact data ok with unaligned.
+Really only pay an unaligned penalty in the L1 cache
 TODO: so should align arenas to page sizes

 14. Take an x64 address.
 Know only 48bits.